 In Denmark, in Hjørring, the Phoenix Hotel.
-Well, nothing special to say about it.
+Nothing special to say about it.
 It was a nice place to spend the night.

 In Norway, in Stavanger, the Thon Stavanger Hotel.
-They have an amazing breakfast, one of the biggest I saw in my life!
-The decoration was pretty, our night there was nice.
+I just really remember the breakfast as being one of the biggest and greatest breakfast I have had in my life.
+Other than that, the decoration was pretty, our night there was nice.

 In Odda, the Trollunga Hotel.
-Actually we didn’t planed to sleep there at first.
-But we had complications on the road so we called the hotel at 1:00 am to book the rooms.
-I am happy we ended there cause my room was very pretty.
+We were not supposed to sleep there at first.
+We got delayed on the road and finally switched for this hotel at 1:00 in the morning.
+I am happy we ended there because my room was very pretty.
 That Scandinavian style they had was really cool, charming and cocooning.

 In Norddal, the Petrines Gjestgiveri.
-The decoration in the rooms was in the spirit of wood, and I really loved that.
+The rooms were all decorated with wood, and I really liked it.

 In Trondheim, the Scandic Hotel.
-Classic, but an amazing breakfast too!
+Classic, and I remember an amazing breakfast as well!

 In Bodo, the Radisson Blu Hotel.
 Spacious and luxurious room, perfect to have a good night of sleep.

 In the Lofoten islands, in Svolvaer, the Scandic Hotel.
-We arrived early in the afternoon so we had time to visit a little bit the town.
-This hotel was also really cool!
+We arrived early in the afternoon and got time to visit and walk around downtown.
+This hotel was lovely!

 In Bleik, the Midnattsol rom og hytter.
 Lost in the nature, there weren’t many options.
 So we stoped in a little apartment, where the rooms were private but the bathroom and the living room were common.
-It was different but as good as our other stops.
+It was different but still great to spend one night.

 In Mefjiordvaer, Mefjord Brygge Hotel.
-We rent a charming little house there.
-An other good point of the town is the different activities that can be done there.
-My brothers went fishing for 3 hours with a guide and they really appreciated it.
-And I went to a little beach near the house with my sister.
-That place is seriously lost but you can actually do a lot of things.
+We rented a charming little house there.
+A very good point of the town is the different activities that can be done there.
+My brothers went fishing for 3 hours with a guide and they really liked it.
+I went to a little beach near the house with my sister.
+That place was seriously lost but you can actually do a lot of things.

 Back in “Norway”, in Tromsø, The Clarion Edge Hotel.
 Very nice too (again haha).
-They have a nice rooftop on the eleventh floor and, by the way there is a very great Italian restaurant near the Hotel that is called Pastafabrikken.
+They have a really cool rooftop on the eleventh floor and, by the way there is a very great Italian restaurant near the Hotel that is called Pastafabrikken.

-And the last Hotel, in the North Pole this time.
+And finally, the last hotel, in the North Pole this time.
 In Longyearbyen, the coal miner’s cabins.
-I didn’t expected that but the “hotel” well the cabins were very charming.
+I did not expect that but the “hotel” well the cabins were very charming.
 The reception had a cozy living room which was perfect to eat something or rest a little bit.
-One good thing is that you can sign up for lots of activities directly in the reception.
+One good thing is that you can sign up for lots of activities directly at the reception.
 We did some of them to discover the “city” and we really enjoyed it!

 We covered these 4500 km with an electric car.
-We had to stop time to time to charge but Norway has lot of chargers.
-Well, sometimes we deviated a little bit to get to them in some cases but it really was not bad at all.
-So if you have an electric car, it is absolutely possible to arrive to the very North of the country!
+We had to stop sometimes to charge but Norway has a lot of car’s chargers.
+Well, we had to deviate a little bit to get to them in some cases but it really was not bad at all.
+So if you have an electric car, it absolutely is possible to arrive to the very North of the country.

 The ferries.
-In Norway, particularly in the south where the Fjords are, you take the ferries as you would take the bus.
-Because there is so much water, there are thousands of them that allows to cross in only 10 min.
-Luckily because of the lakes, the rivers, the fjords, the lakes,…
+In Norway, particularly in the south where the Fjords are, you take the ferries like you would take the bus.
+Because there is so much water, there are thousands of them that allow to cross in only 10 min.

 The plane.
-On the eleventh day, we left the car in Tromsø and took an airplane.
+On the eleventh day, we left the car in Tromsø and took a plane.
 In less than 2 hours, we arrived in the Svalbard islands, more specifically in Longyearbyen.

 WHAT TO SEE ?
 WHAT TO DO ?

-That sounds obvious but I strongly recommend you to visit the Fjords.
-I promise, there is no picture that completely shows the beauty of the nature.
+It might sound obvious but I strongly recommend that you visit the Fjords.
+I promise, there is no picture that truly shows the beauty of the nature.
 There are mostly located in the South and there are millions of them.
 I don’t really know how to explain it better but the views are wonderful!

-The Tourist Routes.
-We planned the whole trip according to them.
-They are recommended in so many travel guides for the views, and also for the different observation points, that mix nature and architecture.
-Here are some of them I saw.
+The lookout Routes.
+We planned the whole trip according to these.
+They are recommended in so many travel guides for the views, and also for the different lookouts, that mix together nature and architecture.
+Here are some of them I went to.

 • Hjorring – Stavanger | Jaeren